Romeo Toogood: The artist

 During his tenure at the Belfast College of Art he supervised the painting of two 20 by 30 foot murals in the lounge and restaurant, and two further panels in the banqueting hall and private dining room, at the Midland Hotel in Belfast in 1951.
 One of the murals was a composite picture of Ulster landmarks, and the second was a docklands scene with the Antrim hills in the background.
 The architect WH Hamlyn commissioned the works on behalf of the Ulster Transport Authority and amongst the students who produced the paintings were Basil Blackshaw, RG Linton, AH Peel, Augustus Little, WF Kennedy, H Magowan and RJ MacKey.
 The hotel was closed in the 1970s, and later demolished along with the wall paintings in 2017.

 Amongst his many students were Basil Blackshaw, Cherith McKinstry (née Boyd), Kenneth Jamison, and TP Flanagan.
 Barber claims that Blackshaw's sense of order and construction can be directly attributed to Toogood's teaching.
-Jamison suggested that Toogood's own practice was negatively effected by his concentration on teaching, that he referred to as "an extraordinary compound of allusion and metaphor patiently contrived for the individual."
+Jamison suggested that Toogood's own practice was negatively affected by his concentration on teaching, that he referred to as "an extraordinary compound of allusion and metaphor patiently contrived for the individual."

 Toogood offered two oils Sammy's Boats, Ballintoy and Her New Suit in the 1957 show hosted by the Belfast Art College Association at the Stranmillis Art Gallery.
 Kenneth Jamision wrote of Toogood's formative influence on the work of his students and described the strengths of the work on display:"Subtly modulated planes define space, giving these shore-scapes an underlying 'architectural' framework, and in carefully considered compositions Toogood proves the value of sound craftmanship."Six months later Toogood was back at the Belfast Museum and Art Gallery for the annual display by the members of the Royal Ulster Academy, when he showed one work, an oil of the Clarendon Dock at Belfast harbour.

 Although Toogood rarely exhibited his works, CEMA convinced him to host a small solo exhibition at the Piccolo Gallery in Belfast in 1958.
 The works displayed included a mix of landscapes and portraits, including a Self Portrait and another, Anthea, whose pose was compared to an early Augustus John.
 Sammy's Boats, Ballintoy, shown a year earlier with Belfast Art College Association was also on display.

 Toogood contributed a singular painting, William to the 1963 annual exhibit of the Royal Ulster Academy of Arts, and a further two paintings, On the Road to BallyLesson and Ballylesson, to the eighty-fourth exhibition in 1964.

 In the year following his retirement in 1964, Toogood exhibited thirty-four watercolours and nine oils at the Magee Gallery in Belfast.
 All but one were landscapes.
 He had exhibited there once before in a group show of 1949.
 Toogood returned to the Magee Gallery in July 1964 with contributions to the Summer Exhibition, alongside Frank McKelvey, Dennis Osborne, Colin Middleton and William Conor.